Come to a comfortable seat.

 Our next pose.

-We're going to get into the neck.
+We're going to get into the net.

-So using our blanket.
+So using our blanket,

-And opening it up,
+And opening it up.

 Sort of like this shape.